orlagh-sweeney/breakfast-survey/README.md

 <image src="assets/readme-files/welcome-message-route.png" width="600px"></image>
 - This sections displays a welcome message to the user.
 - It explains to the user what the survey is about and gives instructions on how to use the program.
-- It gives to user to option to view the survey results or to take the survey.
+- It gives the user the option to view the survey results or to take the survey.

 ### View Results by Gender or Age Group
 <image src="assets/readme-files/view-results-by.png" width="600px"></image>